frankbrown6611/By-the-Power-of-Python/README.md

 `For` is an iteration keyword in Python.
 Keywords are reserved in Python so they can't be used as a variable, function, or other identifier.

-A `For` Loop repeats (iterates) a block of code within an iterable object such as list, tuple, dictionary, range, or strings.
+A `For` Loop repeats (iterates) a block of code for each item within a sequence, also known as an iterable object which are list, tuple, dictionary, range, or strings.

+There are 4 parts to a `For` Loop.
+The iterator variable, the `in`operator, the sequence to iterate over, and the block of code to execute for each item in the sequence.

 <img width="744" alt="Screenshot 2024-10-19 at 11 05 36 AM" src="https://github.com/user-attachments/assets/6377ff96-f815-4dad-b23f-4c906c6c2e7d">